aNap73/Project-2/README.md

 ## Ant's Closing Thoughts

 This project really felt like the [Kobayashi_Maru](https://en.wikipedia.org/wiki/Kobayashi_Maru).
 It was a great learning experience.
-Anthony learned ALOT about managing and a project and a team let alone alot of tech.
+I (Anthony)learned ALOT about managing a project, and a alot of tech.
 While I can't speak for Jason and Vinny totally, I know I've watched them both "get it" as we worked on the MVC views models and passport stuff together alot.
+I hope they also learned a ton.

 I hope that we continue to work together on this site in Project3 as there is alot I think we can do with it.